gu002913/ikfast-generator/README.md

   ### Closed-form solver generation

-- Now go to `\root\data` in the docker image will direct to the same workspace.
+- Now go to `/root/data` in the docker image will direct to the same workspace.

 - `xml`file like `ur5.robot.xml` represents the robot model.
 Use `ikfastpy` to generate the `ikfast solver`.